 Where you can go and sleep in a “greenly” way: Eco Hotel Bonapace, near Torbole, a three stars hotel that cares for the environment.
 Unfortunately, Lake Garda is in danger because of the overtourism in this area.

 This jewel is in the foothills of the Apuan Alpes.
-The Lombricese torrent, which appears to be kind of hidden in the narrow valley, leads down to Camaiore and just a few kilometres later it reaches the sea.
-Between the Candalla waterfalls and the rests of ancient windmills, you will detect lots of natural pools with perfect places for diving.
+The Lombricese torrent, which appears to be kind of hidden in the narrow valley, leads down to Camaiore and just a few kilometers later it reaches the sea.
+Between the Candalla waterfalls and the rest of ancient windmills, you will detect lots of natural pools with perfect places for diving.
 Here, the water is extremely cold, so it turns out to be the perfect destination for a hot day.
 A famous monument that you will find in this area is represented by a tavern called Osteria Candalla, built inside a windmill.

 How to get there: Candalla is in the municipality of Camaiore (LU), there you got the link from Maps.

-Where you can go and sleep in a “greenly” way: Borgo 4 case, only a few kilometres from Candalla.
+Where you can go and sleep in a “greenly” way: Borgo 4 case, only a few kilometers from Candalla.
 It is a small resort with four restored buildings.
 It is an oasis for relaxing and enjoying the pool and the secular olive trees.
 This could be the starting point for amazing excursions into the Apuan Alpes National Park.